divarvel/blog/posts/2026-02-16-luxe-ocaml-et-volupte.md

 #### Opam

 Opam gave me a weird flashback of the haskell situation in the early 2010s.
 Opt-in per-project isolation.
 Opam switches feel clunky.
 I like that the compiler is part of the dependencies.
-I don’t like that creating a new switch requires rebuilding the compiler (I’ve been told that this was being fixed, by making the compiler relocatable and as such shareable across projects).
+I don’t like that creating a new switch requires rebuilding the compiler (I’ve been told that this was being fixed, by making the compiler relocatable and as such shareable across switches).

 In any case this feels extremely outdated compared to the rust ecosystem and even cabal v2.
 Managing environments by sourcing env vars instead of having tooling manage it directly is not-so-good.